edmundhung/conform/docs/validation.md

 ### Validating on-demand

 Some validation rule could be expensive especially when it requires query result from database or even 3rd party services.
-This can be minimized by checking the submission type and metadata, or using the `shouldValidate()` helper.
+This can be minimized by checking the submission context and intent, or using the `shouldValidate()` helper.

 ```tsx
 import { parse, shouldValidate } from '@conform-to/react';